Advestis/RICE/README.md

 on how to deploy the project on a live system.

 ### Prerequisites
-RICE is developed in Python version 3.5.
+RICE is developed in Python version 3.5 or greater.
 It requires some usual packages
 - NumPy (post 1.13.0)
 - Scikit-Learn (post 0.19.0)
 - Pandas (post 0.16.0)